Is Complaining Good for You? Exploring the Ups and Downs

 The Good Kind of Complaining

 Complaining isn’t just venting.
 When done thoughtfully, it can lead to problem-solving and even motivate us to take action.
-For example, if your workload at school or work is too much, sharing your concerns can help others understand and maybe even fix the issue.
+Research shows that expressing emotions can reduce stress.
+Bottling them up, on the other hand, increases pressure on the body.

 When we complain constructively, we’re using a part of the brain called the prefrontal cortex.
 This part helps with planning and making decisions.
 Talking about what’s wrong and brainstorming solutions engages this part of the brain, helping us find ways to improve our situation.